PANIC ROOM

 What's a Panic Room you might ask?
 Meg does and the real estate agent lays out what a wonderful contraption it is.
 Should your house ever be burglarized while you are in it, simply get everyone you want into the Panic Room, seal the door, and wait for the cops to arrive, sometime around Tuesday.

 True, your house will be stripped bare, but you WON'T be.
 And that's the point of a Panic Room.
-Now, since this is the name of the room and the movie you'd be a fool to think that it might not be used.
+Now, since this is the name of the room and the movie you'd be a fool to think that it may not be used.

 A FOOL I say!

-Along with Meg is her insolent and moody daughter, Sarah (Kristen Stewart: THE MESSENGERS, JUMPER, TWILIGHT).
+Along with Meg is her insolent and moody teen daughter, Sarah (Kristen Stewart: THE MESSENGERS, JUMPER, TWILIGHT).
 Kristen was only 12 in 2002 and could have easily played a boy.
 Until I heard the name "Sarah", I had no idea.
 Sarah has every right to be sullen as any kid from a broken home would: which doesn't make life easier for Meg.
 On the other hand, Sarah doesn't push too hard on Mom either.
 Both are upset with Pop, who seems to have got a divorce to snag a new trophy wife.

 In the first fifteen or so minutes of PANIC ROOM, Director David Fincher (ALIEN3, SE7EN) allows the camera (and so us) to explore the house.
 Nothing much is going on.
 There is some character development and history revealed between Meg and Sarah, but I'm okay with all of this because by the title and that ever so intriguing Panic Room, I know that the clock is ticking down to something pretty wicked.